vivintsolar-oss/react-native-components/README.md

 ## Published Storybook

-You can find the expo community app [here](https://expo.io/@vivintsolar/vslr-ui-kit) or if you already have [expo](https://expo.io/) installed on your phone then scan the QR code down below 👇🏼
+You can find the expo community app [here](https://expo.io/@vivintsolar/vslr-ui-kit) or if you already have [expo](https://expo.io/) installed on an android phone then scan the QR code down below 👇🏼

+### READ THIS FIRST, PLEASE

+The App Store version of the Expo iOS client recently had to remove the QR code scanner from the app.
+If you intend to load your app on a physical iOS device, please use exp send with exp, the “Send” button with XDE, or the "s" hotkey with create-react-native-app to send your project development URL to your phone by SMS or email.

+Read more at https://blog.expo.io/upcoming-limitations-to-ios-expo-client-8076d01aee1a.
+We apologize for any inconvenience this may cause you!

 <img  alt="Expo QR Code" src="https://raw.githubusercontent.com/vivintsolar-oss/react-native-components/master/assets/QR.png" width="300" />